 We’ll first consider events exposed by different types of slides and then look at events from objects present on the slides.
 Some Cp objects have no events, while others can have several.

-Master slides are the only Cp slide type that doesn’t offer events to execute actions.
+Master slides are the only Captivate slide type that doesn’t offer events to execute actions.

 All normal slides have the following two events: